scipy/scipy/doc/source/tutorial/ndimage.rst

     number of dilations.

-    The :func:`binary_closing` function implements binary closing of arrays of arbitrary rank with the given structuring element.
+    The :obj:`binary_closing` function implements binary closing of arrays of arbitrary rank with the given structuring element.
 Binary closing is equivalent to a binary dilation followed by a binary erosion with the same structuring element.
 The origin parameter